RmbRT/RmbRT/README.md

 > The sign is a subtle joke.
 The shop is called "Sneed's Feed & Seed", where feed and seed both end in the sound "-eed", thus rhyming with the name of the owner, Sneed.
-The sign says that the shop was "Formerly Chuck's", implying that the two words beginning with "F" and "S" would have ended with "-uck", rhyming with "Chuck".
-So, when Chuck owned the shop, it was called "Chuck's".
+The sign says that the shop was "Formerly Chuck's", implying that when Chuck owned the shop, it was called "Chuck's".

 ---